Onna Irukka Kathukanum: Cast

+Production

+Sekhar revealed the film's concept came from his childhood where he befriended a poor boy which was not liked by his parents and this discrimination led him to make a film on this theme.

 Soundtrack

-The music was composed by Ilaiyaraaja, with lyrics written by Vaali, Pulamaipithan, Gangai Amaran and Piraisoodan.
+The music was composed by Ilaiyaraaja.

 Reception

 Malini Mannath of The Indian Express said "Onna Irukka Kathukanum may not be slick, but it has a message to deliver.
 It has been told with warmth and humour".